Akshata306/Amazon/README.md

 # Amazon
-This is clone of amazone
+This is clone of amazon